 If you’re involved in the employee side of wellness, you’re aware of the growing trend (for some organizations) to encourage more consistent annual physician visits.
 The logic is that this is often already covered by insurance, it helps develop a relationship with a personal physician, and it helps move the dial in regards to risk factors and positive health/wellbeing.
-With that as the backdrop, I have a plea for the physicians, who are our partners in helping make a difference: PLEASE don’t waste this opportunity.
+With that as the backdrop, I have a plea for physicians, who are our partners in helping make a difference: PLEASE don’t waste this opportunity.
 There are reasons why annual patient physicals are important.

 Yesterday, we (again) heard what has become a familiar refrain.
 Someone made an appointment, took the time to show up and then something like this occurred between the individual and the physician or her staff:

 - Blood pressure – quickly checked immediately upon entering room, often over shirt sleeves and before the individual had even taken a breath or sat down.